sizeofvoid/libopeninput/doc/user/normalization-of-relative-motion.rst

 movement speed increases, acceleration is applied - at high speeds a low-dpi device will roughly feel the same as a higher-dpi mouse.

+The reason for the normalization is convenience: a caller can assume that a delta of 1 should result in a movement of 1 pixel on a traditional (low-dpi) screen.
+On screens with high resolutions, the caller must scale according to the UI scale factors.

 This normalization only applies to accelerated coordinates, unaccelerated coordinates are left in device-units.
 It is up to the caller to interpret those coordinates correctly.